pwa-builder/pwabuilder-oculus/next-steps.md

 For this step, you'll need:

-- An Oculus device, such as an Oculus Quest or newer.
+- An Oculus device, such as an Oculus Quest 2
-- A USB-C cable to connect your Oculus device to your PC or Mac.
+- A USB-C cable to connect your Oculus device to your PC or Mac
-- The [Oculus Developer Hub app](https://developer.oculus.com/documentation/unity/ts-odh/) for your PC or Mac.
+- The [Oculus Developer Hub app](https://developer.oculus.com/documentation/unity/ts-odh/) installed on your PC or Mac

 First, verify your Oculus software is up-to-date.
 Turn on your Oculus device and open `Settings` -> `System` -> `Software Update`.
 Your software version should be 31 or greater.

 Second, enable Multitasking.
 In Oculus `Settings`, choose `Experimental`.
 Then enable `Multitasking`.
-(Multitasking not visible?
-It may be enabled already in newer versions of Oculus software.)
+(Multitasking not listed?
+It may already be enabled already in newer versions of Oculus software.)

 Third, install [Oculus Developer Hub (ODH)](https://developer.oculus.com/documentation/unity/ts-odh/) on your PC or Mac.
 Follow [these steps](https://developer.oculus.com/documentation/unity/ts-odh/) to configure ODH to work with your Oculus device.